vimota/vimota/content/posts/account-recovery.md

 Everybody already knows they should be using strong passwords, a password manager, and ideally 2FA.
-All of which I do—obviously.
-But last week, before traveling, I logged out of my Google account on some devices — just to be safe — and accidentally almost locked myself out permanently.
+All of which I also do—obviously.
+But last week, before traveling, I logged out of my Google account on some devices and accidentally almost locked myself out permanently.

 It wasn’t until I tried signing back in that I noticed a critical oversight: my Google account depended on other devices or Google Authenticator for two-factor authentication, creating a circular dependency.
 Thankfully, an old logged-in iPad saved the day.
 That scare forced me to realize that despite using a password manager and maintaining generally good security hygiene, I hadn’t actually mapped out my accounts’ dependency graphs or planned adequately for recovery scenarios.